 Seasonal adjustment is applied to the commodity group figures as well as the Eurostat aggregates and this is done for value as well as volume indices.
 Indirect seasonal adjustment is used to calculate the aggregate seasonally adjusted figures, i.e. the seasonally adjusted figures for the commodity groups are calculated by means of weights from the base year.
-Each month, the figures are seasonally adjusted for the entire time series.
+Each month, the figures are seasonally adjusted for the period og january 2018 till the month in question.